-Under the Archdiocesan Disciples in Mission plan, St Mary's Parish will be joining St Eulalia's Parish as a Collaborative in June 2019.
+Under the Archdiocesan Disciples in Mission plan, St Mary's Parish will be joining St Eulalia's Parish as a Collaborative.
 We will share a Pastor, a Pastoral Team and a Pastoral Council.
 The members will be encouraged to work together, but each Parish will remain open and maintain its own identity – its own name, buildings and finances.

 Here is a link from the Archdiocese of Boston website to Frequently Asked Questions about Collaboratives. https://disciplesinmission.com/faqs